Skip to content

 }

-Limitation: SVG rendering can vary with fonts and ImageMagick’s available delegate.
-Test gradients, text, masks, and transparency before trusting a large unattended batch.
+Limitation: Rendering can vary with fonts and delegates.
+Test gradients, text, masks, and transparency before a large unattended batch.

-Inspect the result in the place where it will be used, not only in File Explorer.
+Inspect the result where it will be used, not only in File Explorer:

-• View transparent logos over both dark and light backgrounds.
+• Transparent logos on dark and light backgrounds

-• Compare text, strokes, gradients, and shadows with the SVG.
+• Text, strokes, gradients, and shadows vs the SVG

-If a finished PNG is still too heavy for its destination, resize before reducing quality.
-For broader choices, see how to compress images on Windows .
+If a finished PNG is still too heavy, resize before reducing quality.
+See how to compress images on Windows .

 Inspect or adjust vector artworkInkscape